hellory4n/zglm/README.md

 # zglm (wip)

 [Zig](https://ziglang.org) OpenGL Mathematics library.
-Heavily based on the [linmath](https://github.com/datenwolf/linmath.h) and [mach/math](https://github.com/hexops/mach/tree/main/src/math) libraries.
 Only tested on Zig v0.15.2.

+As the GL in the name implies, zglm is intended to be similar to GLSL and work with OpenGL conventions, that is, column-major matrices, right-handed coordinates, +Y up, and NDC ranging from -1 to 1.

 ## Getting started